Skip to content

 type_response = session['typeResponse']

-# build the response to send
+# build the response to be sent

 response_builder = config["responses"][type_response]